wslyvh/AmsterdamBlockchainWeek/README.md

 <hr /><br />

-The Community Blockchain Week is a blockchain tech-focused initiative organized voluntarily by the community.
+The France Blockchain Week is a blockchain tech-focused initiative organized voluntarily by the community to showcase in France the latest blockchain applications and technical progress made worldwide.

-After similar editions occured all over the world, this one will take place in Paris, gathering all the brightest minds and latest improvements with flagship events such as _[EthCC]_.
+After similar editions occured all over the world, this one will take place in Paris, gathering all the brightest minds with flagship events such as _[EthCC]_.

 The goal is to bring blockchain communities together and foster communication within and without crypto communities.